mahmoudibrahim/JAMM/README.md

 Latest News and Updates
 ------

+* **Feb.
+21 2020:** *JAMM will be updated incrementally over the next few months under version 1.0.8.x* to improve performance and speed.
+These updates are stable, synced directly to the master repository and released as pre-releases.
+However, they may change output to different levels, so use at your risk.

+The most recent stable and tested version is [v1.0.7.6](https://github.com/mahmoudibrahim/JAMM/archive/JAMMv1.0.7.6.zip) which you can get from the [releases page](https://github.com/mahmoudibrahim/JAMM/releases).

 * **May 17 2019:** *New version of JAMM released (v1.0.7rev6)*.
 This version features some small changes to input checks.